bigbadcon/bbc-11ty/src/small-press-showcase.md

 ogImage: ''

 ---
 **Returning from Big Bad Con 2019**, the Small Press Showcase is a space for self publishers, small press, crafters, and artists to vend their games, art, and creative works.
-Open the same hours as the [**Dealer’s Room**](/exhibitor-information), the Small Press Showcase is free to any vendor already attending the con.
+The Small Press Showcase is free to any vendor attending the con.

-How it works:
+### How it works:

 Once you have a **badge**, fill out the **Small Press Vendor Signup form** (still in development) to become one of our small press showcase vendors, then and book yourself in vending spots on the schedule.